Active Sitting at Work: Reduce Back Pain and Stay Focused

 It’s not just about fidgeting randomly, though.
 Think consistent intentional movement, just like exercise: swaying, tilting, and shifting supported by smartly designed tools like dynamic chairs or balance stools.
 Active sitting encourages your body to stay alert even in seated positions, which has a wide range of physiological and cognitive benefits.

-The Rise of Active Sitting and Why It Matters
+The Rise of Active Sitting (And Why We Needed It)

 Passive Sitting Problems